jroesch/jroesch.github.io/about_content.md

 You have stumbled upon the personal website of Jared Roesch.

-I'm a third year PhD student in the PLSE group at the University of Washington.
+I'm a fourth year PhD student in the PLSE group at the University of Washington.
 I am advised by [Zach Tatlock](https://homes.cs.washington.edu/~ztatlock/) and frequently collaborate with [Leonardo de Moura](http://leodemoura.github.io/).
 I am interested in designing new tools for building, optimizing and reasoning about